A hybrid-Hill estimator enabled by heavy-tailed block maxima: Introduction

 \subsection{Structure of the paper}

-We shall assume throughout that $\{X_{n}\}_{n \geq 1}$ is an i.i.d. sequence whose common distribution function $F$ satisfies the primary extreme value condition \eqref{eq:BasicDoA}.
+We shall assume throughout that $\{X_{n}\}_{n \geq 1}$ is an independent (possibly weakly dependent) sequence of random variables whose common distribution function $F$ satisfies the primary extreme value condition \eqref{eq:BasicDoA}.
 Then, by continuity of the limiting Fr\'echet distribution function and monotonicity of the left hand-side of \eqref{eq:DoA}, the convergence in \eqref{eq:BasicDoA} is uniform, whereby

 Equivalent to \eqref{eq:UnifConvDoA} is the next condition formulated in terms of the quantile-type function

 where $^{\leftarrow}$ denotes generalised inverse.

 \emph{Condition A1.} Assume that: (i) $ \lim_{t\rightarrow \infty} \log V(tx) - \log V(t) = \gamma \log x$, for all $x>0$; (ii) for every $\varepsilon,\delta>0$ there is a $t_0= t_0(\varepsilon,\delta)$, such that for $t\geq t_0$ and $x\geq 1$,